 Free Jewish Education Material

-Chacham Yehuda Fetaya, son of kabbalist Hacham Moshe Yeshua Fetaya, was born on 2 Shevat 5619 (1859) in Baghdad, Iraq.
 As a child, he studied at the Midrash Beit Talmud Tora and later at the Midrash Beit Zalicha.
-He received most of his Torah learning from his teacher, Hacham Yoseph Balbul.
-In 1884, at the age of 25, Hacham Yehuda Fetaya wrote his first mystical work, entitled Ya'in Harekach.
+He received most of his Torah learning from his teacher, Chacham Yoseph Balbul.
+In 1884, at the age of 25, Chacham Yehuda Fetaya wrote his first mystical work, entitled Ya'in Harekach.
 He became famous for the depth of his knowledge of invocations and amulets.
+Tora V'Ahava of Florida remains dedicated to the Fetaya outlook on Tora and Judaism.

 Chacham Yosef Massass was born in 1892 in Meknes, Morocco to his mother Simcha and father